jamesloper/lemontron/lemontron/build-guide.md

 {% include step.html
-title = "Screw in the first riser" image = "chassis---screw-riser.jpg" content = "Flip it over and fix the riser in place with two 8mm countersunks." %}
+title = "Screw in the first riser" image = "chassis---screw-riser.jpg" content = "Flip it over and fix the riser in place with two 8mm countersinks." %}

 {% include step.html
 title = "Insert the second riser"